MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

 Now you're ready to deploy a DALL-E model to support image-generation.

 1. In the toolbar at the top right of your Azure AI Foundry project page, use the **Preview features** icon to enable the **Deploy models to Azure AI model inference service** feature.
+This feature ensures your model deployment is available to the Azure AI Inference service, which you'll use in your application code.
 1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.
 1. In the **Models + endpoints** page, in the **Model deployments** tab, in the **+ Deploy model** menu, select **Deploy base model**.
 1. Search for the **dall-e-3** model in the list, and then select and confirm it.
 1. Agree to the license agreement if prompted, and then deploy the model with the following settings by selecting **Customize** in the deployment details:
-    - **Deployment name**: *A unique name for your model deployment - for example `dall-e-3` (remember the name you assign, you'll need it later*)
+    - **Deployment name**: *A valid name for your model deployment*
     - **Deployment type**: Standard
     - **Deployment details**: *Use the default settings*
 1. Wait for the deployment provisioning state to be **Completed**.